Microdermabrasion in Rancho Cucamonga

 Dermabrasion is a mechanical way of resurfacing the skin.
 It is suited for lesions on the surface of the skin or on the upper third of the dermis, such as acne scars, traumatic scars, surgical scars, lentigens (aged spots), aged skin, etc. It is usually performed under local anesthesia with IV sedation or general anesthesia.
 Dermabrasion is recommended for more dramatic rejuvenation.
 While it can provide more dramatic results, it also requires more downtime than microdermabrasion.

 A diamond burr or other abrasive instrument can be used to remove the top layer of the skin.
 A dressing is then applied which is changed within 24 hours.
 The skin heals within the next 7-10 days.
 Patients can experience some redness and itching during the healing phase.

-While we’ve found that almost anyone can benefit from microdermabrasion, the best way to determine if it’s the right choice for you is to contact us to book your private consultation.
+While we’ve found that almost anyone can benefit from microdermabrasion, the best way to determine if it’s the right choice for you is to contact us to book your private consultation at our office in Rancho Cucamonga.
 During your evaluation, one of our talented medical aestheticians will examine your areas of concern, listen to your goals, and give you expert recommendations on the right treatments and products for your skin.